side-salad/small_analytics_projects/README.md

-# Bikrum's Data Analysis Portfolio 2024
+# Data Analysis Projects
-Welcome to my Data Analysis Portfolio!
 This repository showcases a collection of projects that highlight my skills in data cleaning, exploration, visualization, and modeling.
 Each project is designed to address real-world problems and demonstrate my ability to work with diverse datasets and tools.

 ## Projects Included
 1. **Sales RFM Analysis**: